Frequently Asked Questions Concerning Colorado DUI Ignition Interlock

 How Long Would I Be Restricted to an Ignition Interlock Device?

 It varies.
 You must contact the Department of Motor Vehicles at (303) 205-5600 for information specific to your driving record.

 I'm Done with My Ignition Interlock Device, How Do I Get It Out of My Car?

 Once you have completed your ignition interlock time requirements you will have to schedule to have it uninstalled by the vendor.
 There is an additional cost for device removal and it varies among vendors.

 I Think I Might Have to Install an Ignition Interlock Device, What Should I Do Next?

 DUI and DWAI cases are more complicated to defend now than ever before.
-A person charged with a DUI needs professional guidance by a knowledgeable and experienced DUI defense team.
+A person charged with a DUI needs professional guidance by a knowledgeable and experienced Colorado Springs DUI defense lawyer.
 The Bussey Law Firm, P.C. has a history of successfully representing their clients deal with the consequences of a DUI for decades.
 We can help you get your life back.
-Call (719) 475-2555 Now For Help - or contact us online to set up a consultation.
+Call (719) 475-2555 or contact us online to set up a consultation.